Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ```

 ### Why colcon?
+When Stark builds a suit, each subsystem depends on another-the thrusters rely on the power system, the power system relies on the reactor, and the HUD relies on sensors feeding it data.
+Change one part, and everything connected to it needs to adapt.
+Robotics software works the same way.

 Imagine you’re working on a robot project, and you’ve divided the software into multiple packages:

 - Package A: Reads sensor data.